WaChat to PDF

 • SHA-256 hash: a cryptographic integrity fingerprint showing the PDF has not been altered since generation

-• Corroborating evidence: phone numbers, contact names, and referenced events that independently confirm the identity of the sender
+• Corroborating evidence: phone numbers, contact names, and referenced events that independently confirm the sender's identity

 • Account records: WhatsApp or carrier records, if available via subpoena, confirming which number was registered to which device